armel/M5DialSun/README.md

 # Usage

-Use M5Dial rotary encoder to change current solar photos in different wavelengths.
+Use M5Dial rotary encoder to change current solar photo in different wavelengths.

 Use bottom button to show or hide clock and legend.